dmarti/CAPCA/README.md

    who cannot legally own them.)

  * Small business.
 Many local retailers and real estate agents have a difficult choice.
-If they avoid sponsoring criminal activity by refraining from advertising on social media, they must give up an easy self-serve tool to reach local customers.
+Today, they can only avoid sponsoring criminal activity by refraining from advertising on social media entirely.
+This would require them to give up an easy self-serve tool to reach local customers.
-   Disclosure would enable each business decision maker to buy advertising based on their own comfort level
+   Disclosure would enable each business decision maker to buy advertising based on their own values and on which content is delivered to their actual customers.

 ## Arguments in Support - Please identify the top three arguments in support of the proposal.